networknt/light-doc/content/en/design/idempotency.md

 routing problems, and other intermittent failures may be statistically unusual on the whole, but still bound to be happening all the time at some ambient background rate.

-While in microservices architecture, the number of network connections grow exponentially and the risk of network issues will be much higher than monolithic applications.
+While in microservices architecture, the number of network connections grows exponentially and the risk of network issues will be much higher than with monolithic applications.

 To overcome this sort of inherently unreliable environment, it’s important to design APIs and clients that will be robust in the event of failure, and will predictably